 Autumn in the North York Moors officially starts in September and runs through to November.
 The cooler months of September and October are often perfect for walking and cycling while early morning mists and cloud inversions in the dales as the sun rises, are a photographers' dream.

 Late-summer, going into autumn, starts with the flowering of the heather as the moorland erupts into a purple haze as far as the eye can see.
 By the coast we spend lazy, late-summer days on the beach, with an occasional storm to remind us of the power of the elements.
-The annual Staithes Festival of Arts & Heritage celebrates the village's fishing and arts heritage, bringing pop up art, culture and tearooms to this picturesque coastal location every September.
+The annual Staithes Festival of Arts & Heritage (postponed for 2021) celebrates the village's fishing and arts heritage, bringing pop up art, culture and tearooms to this picturesque coastal location every September.

 Find out what wildlife is around at this time of year with our nature calendar, full of tips, seasonal walks and ideas on the best places to spot birds, animals and wildflowers.